TOPOFGR/react-intl-hooks/README.md

 ### `useFormatNumber`

-This hook is used to format numbers into the user locale.
+This hook is used to format numbers to the user locale.

 #### How to use it